NotTheDr01ds/nushell.github.io/book/style_guide.md

       'Mazda2'
   ]

-  # Incorrect - "Placeholder" should be quoted for consistency
+  # Incorrect - "Mazda2" should be quoted for consistency
   [
       'Ford F-150'
       'Peugeot 508'
       'Nissan Pulsar'
       Mazda2
   ]

-  # Incorrect
-  # TODO
   ```

   :::

-- Using bareword strings _IS RECOMMENDED FOR_ record key names when there are no special characers that require other quotes.
-Quotes _ARE RECOMMENDED_ around record values which are strings.
+- Using bareword strings _IS RECOMMENDED FOR_ record key names when there are no special characters that require other quotes.

+* Quotes _ARE RECOMMENDED_ around record values which are strings.

   ::: details Example